tehapo/Clara/README.md

 ## Online Demo

-The project is still very experimental and documentation is minimal at this point.
-If you still are interested to try things out you should see the [demo application](http://teemu.virtuallypreinstalled.com/clara) demonstrating the current version of the project.
+A good starting point to try things out is the online [demo application](http://teemu.virtuallypreinstalled.com/clara) demonstrating the current version of the project.

 ## Examples